mvolkmann/blog/src/swift/why-swift.md

 Text(title).multilineTextAlignment(.center) // same
 ```

-Closures (a kind of anonymous function) are described later.
+A closure is a kind of anonymous function that is described later.
 Parameter types typically are not needed in closures
-because they can be inferred based on the caller.
+because they can be inferred based the types the caller passes.

 ## Collections

 The most commonly used builtin collection types are
 `Array`, `Dictionary`, `Set`, and tuples.
-Each of these specify the types of the elements
+Each of these specify the types of the items they can contain
 and each has a literal syntax.

 ### Arrays

-Arrays store an ordered collection of values that have the same type
+Arrays store an ordered collection of values
-or a common supertype.
+that have the same type or a common supertype.

 Here is an example of defining and using an `Array`.